pan-dora/apix-image-services/README.md

 Amherst College Repository Services
 ===================================

-This is a collection of services that extend the functionality of a Fedora4 repository.
+This is a collection of OSGi services that extend the functionality of a Fedora4 repository.

 Services
 --------